- Hits: 1490 1490

 I'll refer to this intelligence, associated with each cell, as Max.

-While Stage One of the evolution of mind is the most significant, Stage Two continues for the longest time, for half as long as the Earth itself has existed.
+While Stage One is the most significant for mind emerging in it, Stage Two continues for the longest time, for half as long as the Earth itself has existed.
 Here are highlights:

 First, Max made himself master of physics and the chemical elements.
 To tap into the energy given off as heat when something burns he devised the elaborate step-wise processes of photosynthesis.
 Now living creatures could extract most of the energy of a damaging ray from the sun in a series of tiny sips which it could use to build for itself the chemicals it needed for its own growth.